 To ensure a high degree of quality in foundation projects in order to build and preserve the foundation "brand".

-To make foundation and related software more accessible to end users eg. binary "stack" builds, cross package documentation.
+To make foundation and related software more accessible to end users – e.g. binary "stack" builds, cross package documentation.

 To provide support for the use of OSGeo software in education via curriculum development, outreach, and support.

-To encourage communication and cooperation between OSGeo communities on different language (eg. Java/C/Python) and operating system (eg. Win32, Unix, MacOS) platforms.
+To encourage communication and cooperation between OSGeo communities on different languages (eg. Java/C/Python) and operating systems (e.g. Win32, Unix, MacOS) platforms.

 To support use and contribution to foundation projects from the worldwide community through internationalization of software and community outreach.

-To operate an annual OSGeo Conference, possibly in cooperation with related efforts (eg. EOGEO).
+To operate an annual OSGeo Conference, possibly in cooperation with related efforts (e.g. EOGEO).

 To award the Sol Katz award for service to the OSGeo community.